composer/composer/doc/03-cli.md

 * **--optimize-autoloader (-o):** Convert PSR-0 autoloading to classmap to get a faster autoloader.
 This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.
+* **--lock:** Only updates the lock file hash to suppress warning about the lock file being out of date

 ## require